The Mindful Coach Method™

 Q: I can't take the class now, but would like to know when it will be offered again.

-A: Send an email to firstname.lastname@example.org and we’ll put you on our notification list.
+A: Send an email email@example.com, and I’ll put you on the notification list.

 Q: I have other questions.